-Pros: Inexpensive, reliable, easy to set up, low tech
+Pros: Inexpensive, reliable, easy to set up, low tech.

-Cons: Prone to false alarms, no ties to authorities, can be cut if seen
+Cons: Prone to false alarms, no ties to authorities, can be cut if seen.

 These systems are not only designed to warn against home invasion.
 Here are some other early warning systems you may want to consider:

-- Carbon Monoxide – This should be in every household, and you can buy portable ones for camp sites as well.
+- Carbon Monoxide detectors – This should be in every household, and you can buy portable ones for camp sites as well.

 - Smoke Detectors – We have one in almost every room in our home.